Twelve Traditions of Addictive Eaters Anonymous

 4. Each group should be autonomous except in matters affecting other groups or AEA as a whole.

-5. Each group has but one primary purpose – to carry its message to the food addict who still suffers.
+5. Each group has but one primary purpose – to carry its message to the addictive eater who still suffers.

 6. An AEA group ought never endorse, finance, or lend our name to any related facility or outside enterprise, lest problems of money, property, and prestige divert us from our primary purpose.